Resume and Cover Letter Tips, Tricks, and Examples

 Do’s & Don’ts of Creating Your First Resume Template

-Creating your first resume template is a helpful way to set yourself up for future success.
-A well-designed template can be useful during high school, college, and even beyond.
+Creating a well-designed template now can be useful during high school, college, and beyond.
 These are the must-do and must-avoid tips for creating your first resume template.

 Do’s